dchf12/Dockerfiles/README.md

-# dockerfiles
+# Dockerfiles
-Dockerfiles is a collection for creating Docker images for environments used in development.
+collection of Dockerfiles for creating Docker images for development.